Pollution Prevention Project Fellowship

 1. A short cover letter describing why you would like this position and why you are qualified for it.

-2. A two-page proposal that includes background on the problem (i.e., source), proposed solution, action plan, any preliminary data if relevant, and a budget.
+2. A two-page proposal that includes background on the problem (i.e., source of plastic pollution) with references, the objectives of your proposed research or pilot project, an action plan for your research project or pilot to test a solution, any preliminary data if relevant to your expected results, the significance of the project, and a budget.

 3. Your CV or resume, including the contact information of two references.

-Deadline to submit: Send completed proposals to Dr. Chelsea Rochman at chelsea.rochman@utoronto.ca by Monday March 11, 2024.
+Email completed application to Dr. Chelsea Rochman (chelsea.rochman@utoronto.ca) by Monday March 2, 2026.

 Past Fellows